-Measure the impact of the actions you implement.
+Monitor and measure the impact of the actions you implement.

 dependency system.
-Opening communication and making simple changes to the physical environment can lead to This Analysis Tool is intended for Local Children's Roundtables led by the Lead Dependency Judge and Children and Youth Administrator to improve the experiences of children and families diagnosed with autism within the tremendous success for everyone within the dependency court system.
+Opening communication and making simple changes to the physical environment can lead to This Analysis Tool is intended for Local Children's Roundtables led by the Lead Dependency Judge and Children and Youth Administrator to improve the experiences of children and parents diagnosed with Autism within the tremendous success for everyone within the dependency court system.